hellerve/blog/wip/Scheme_Macros_VI:_Keyword_Arguments.md

 Today we’ll try to write a single, big macro.
 Most of this section—except a brief aside for a helper function—will be about `defkeywords`, so buckle up!
-Don’t forget to take breaks and think through all of the steps we take; don’t be afraid to go back at any point if you lose track of anything at all.
+Don’t forget to take breaks and think through all of the steps; don’t be afraid to go back at any point if you lose track of anything.

 As always, we’ll start with a simple macro skeleton.